project-trans/MtF-wiki/content/en/_index.md

 ---
-title: MtF Wiki
+title: MtF.wiki
-description: MtF Wiki, a place that may help some transgender women.
+description: MtF.wiki, a place that may help some transgender women.
 date: 2020-10-29T04:15:05+08:00
 draft: false
 landing:
   height: 700
   image:  new/mtf-wiki-square.svg
   title:
-    - MtF Wiki
+    - MtF.wiki
   text:
-    - Welcome to the MtF Wiki.
+    - Welcome to the MtF.wiki.
 We are trying to organize the relevant information of transgender women to provide you with better help~
   titleColor:
   textColor:
   spaceBetweenTitleText: 25